fullstackers/bus.io/README.md

 ## Handling messages received from the Socket

-You can specify middleware functions to manipulate the messages incomming from the client before being emitted to the exchange.
+You can specify middleware functions to manipulate the messages incoming from the client before being emitted to the exchange.

 ```javascript